MicroEJ/docs/PlatformDeveloperGuide/mjvm.rst

 Another classpath variable named ``BON-1.2`` is available.
-This variable must be added to the build path of the MicroEJ Application project in order to access the B-ON library.
+This variable must be added to the build path of the MicroEJ Application project in order to access the BON library.

 ..